 Usually news around cyber security is full of doom and gloom, so it was good to read something that bucks the trend and reminds us, that despite the challenges we face, we are very well protected in the UK.
 It’s still clear that there are many threats and the NCSC and similar organisations face a massive task.
 They have made tremendous progress in two short years they seem to be on the path to achieving their bold stated aim of making the UK the safest place to live and work online.

-As a Certified Fraud Examiner the aspect of the report that struck me was its emphasis on people.
+The aspect of the report that struck me was its emphasis on people.
 ‘The NCSC’s single greatest asset is our people’ shouts the report.
 It’s easy to assume that cyber security is reliant on the latest technology and keeping programs and equipment up to date but behind the scenes talented and knowledgeable people are needed to implement these systems.
 An organisation’s Cyber Security effectiveness is reliant on those running it.
 The NCSC has been at the forefront of promoting this message.
 From posts on social media through to producing their helpful Small Business Guide the NCSC has achieved engagement across the board, with Government organisations, with small businesses and with individuals.
 There is no doubt they are working hard on strategies to help everyone enhance their systems or online habits to protect themselves against cyber attacks.

 The NCSC has invested heavily in the education and training of the next generation of cyber security specialists through their CyberFirst programmes, ensuring their future and that of the country remains resilient against cyber attacks.
 I would advise today’s business owner to look to the future and just like the NCSC, focus on investment in people.